Browse: BuenosTours › Buenos Aires Guide › Tango › Milongas › Cochabamba 444

 Buenos Aires tango lessons

-If you’d like to try out your dancing shoes, tango lessons are offered Thursday and Friday nights at 8pm at Cochabamba 444 (arrive a little late and there’ll be no problem – this is Argentina, after all).
+If you’d like to try out your dancing shoes, tango lessons are offered Thursday nights at 8pm at Cochabamba 444 (arrive a little late and there’ll be no problem – this is Argentina, after all).
 The teacher gives the class in Spanish, but if your Spanish isn’t great have no fear, because there is bound to be some English-speaking expat or even an Argentine who will happily translate for you as you whirl around the floor (or trip over your own feet, as the case may be).
 There may be better places in Buenos Aires for instruction on dancing tango than Cochabamba 444, but this milonga is really known for is its atmosphere and music.

 Dance the night away, or just watch and enjoy